 Blame vs Effect of Behaviour

-This exercise shows how good line management can avoid finger-pointing and blame in order to more comprehensively resolve a difficulty.
+This exercise shows how you can avoid finger-pointing and blame in order to comprehensively resolve a difficulty.

-The final exercise of the day.
-Delegates will be asked to acknowledge what it is that they do well and will get feedback from their colleagues on what they see what works about them.
+You'll be asked to acknowledge what you know you do well and you'll get feedback from your colleagues on your management style and what they think works for you.

-All delegates will be issued with relevant hand-outs to remind them of the Line Management Coursework, including our memorable visual cue cards.
+Everyone will get handouts to remind them of the coursework, including our memorable visual cue cards.